GSA/Section508.gov/_pages/training/2026-05-01-training-ttt-2.md

 * Practice activities
 * Reference materials

+This workshop is a type of “turn-key training,” which means that it allows anyone to use the materials provided to run the workshop themselves, regardless of experience or expertise.
+You do not need to be a supervisor, accessibility expert, or professional trainer to facilitate this workshop.
+All of the resources, answers, and steps are included in this guide.
+If you have a willingness to put in the effort and support your team, you can help them implement real accessibility practices into their workplace routines.

 You can use these materials as-is, adapt them to fit your audience, or combine multiple workshops to create focused training sessions tailored to your organization’s needs.

 <div id="accordion-group" class="usa-accordion usa-accordion--multiselectable usa-accordion--bordered" data-allow-multiple>